Where can I find the permit application?

 How do I apply for a permit?
 Where do I go?

 Permits are accepted in person at 201 Highland Ave, Largo, FL 33779 in the Building Division.
+At this time paper applications are dropped off in a permit cart in the Building Division, and will not be handled for 48 hours due to Covid 19 protocol.

 Why do I need a permit?